 From time to time all of us who plan worship need some new ideas and triggers that will spark our creativity.
 Using handbells in worship can be such a spark.
 I like to think of bells as a seasoning to the “meat and potatoes” of the liturgy.
 Used with discretion, bells can be an outstanding asset to engage the congregation’s senses in worship.

-Picture Jesus: eight service plans for Lent and Easter, page 1 of 2
+Picture Jesus: eight service plans for Lent and Easter

-A copy of this article, complete with graphics, is also available as a 9pg/165k Adobe Acrobate file which can be viewed and printed using the free Acrobat reader.
+A copy of this article, complete with graphics, is available at the end of the article.

 WE APPROACH GOD IN GRIEF AND SORROW